Vetronus/heroku-flask-template/README.md

 - ### Push it to the Heroku server and deploy.

 ## Why I created this template ?
 I tried to deploy several of my python applications to Heroku.
 But it was a disaster to find out so many flaws.
-There were so many tutorials yet it takes somuch time to figure things out, thus once I sucessfully deployed my first flask app on Heroku I decided to upload it on GitHub so that everyone can use it !
+There were so many tutorials yet it takes so much time to figure things out, thus once I sucessfully deployed my first flask app on Heroku I decided to upload it on GitHub so that everyone can use it !

 ## License and Usage :